nicklnick/tpe-arqui-microservicios/helm-chart/README.md

 5. That's it!

-If you want to uninstall the realease run `helm uninstall <release-name>`.
+If you want to uninstall the release run `helm uninstall <release-name>`.